 Net Worth & Spending Net Worth

 Retirees typically have a large holding of financial assets.
 They saved and grew their retirement assets through the working years.
 It is time to spend it.
 As a useful approximation, you can spend 5% of the value of financial assets on retirement date per year.
 This is pre-tax.
-If your financial assets grow at an average of 3% for the rest of your life (5-year GIC rates are approaching 3% at the start of 2018) your portfolio will exhaust around the 30-year mark.
-If you average a 4% rate of return, your assets exhaust around the 40-year mark.
+If your financial assets grow at an average of 3% for the rest of your life (5-year GIC rates are approaching 4% in mid 2023 your portfolio will exhaust around the 40-year mark.
 If you average 5%, your assets will never exhaust.
 If you average above 5%, your financial assets will grow through retirement.
 Add CPP and OAS payments, and any private pension you may have, and you have an approximation of pre-tax retirement income.
 The 5% approximation does not account for inflation so the 5% amount loses purchasing power year after year.
 CPP and OAS payments rise with inflation providing inflation protection.

 If you own a home you have options.
 You can live in your home or you can convert your home into financial assets and pay rent.
 Sometimes the old family home is just too big.
-5% of the net value (market value less mortgage) approximates your new spending level but add rent expense.
+5% of the net value (market value less mortgage, property tax and annual maintenance) approximates your new spending level but add rent expense.
 Selling a home for net $500,000 generates a sustainable $25,000 annual boost to pre-tax income.

 A general theme among retirees who are at least a couple of years into retirement is that they are surprised at the magnitude of decline of their expenses.